tasmota/docs/docs/Scripting-Language.md

 `srb()` read a number char code from serial port
 `sp()` read a number char code from serial port, dont remove it from serial input (peek)
 `sra(ARRAY)` fill an array from serial port, if USE_SML_M is enabled and Array size is 8 it is assumed to be a MODBUS request and the checksum is evaluated, if OK `8` is returned, else -2
+`swa(ARRAY len (flags))` send len bytes of an array to serial port, if flags is set modbus cmd is assumed and cksum is calculated, 0 = standard modbus, 1 = Rec BMA mode
 `smw(ADDR MODE NUMBER)` send a value with checksum to MODBUS Adress, MODE 0 = uint16, 1 = uint32, 3 = float

 SPI IO support #define `USE_SCRIPT_SPI`